ibm-cloud-docs/assistant/create-search-skill.md

 Configure at least one test integration channel.
 Test the skill by entering queries that trigger the search.
 Ensure that the search is being triggered properly, and is returning relevant results.

-**Attention**: The shareable link integration does not work currently for assistants with a search skill.
+The shareable link integration does not work currently for assistants with a search skill.
+{: important}